Finally! Freeman, Braves top Reds 1-0 in 13th to open series

 A.J.
 Minter escaped a bases-loaded, one-out jam in the top of the 13th for the win — the third straight inning the Reds pushed a runner to third but couldn't get him another 90 feet.

-The clubs combined to use 14 pitchers and it lasted so long that the lights came on at Truist Park in the 13th — for a game that began just after noon on a sunny, 70-degree day.
+“These guys take so much pride in coming through in those situations,” Reds manager David Bell said “Each and every time we had the opportunity, we believed it was going to happen.”

-It was historic as the first postseason game to be scoreless after 11 innings, but hardly a masterpiece.
+While there no denying the historic nature of the first postseason game to be scoreless after 11 innings, it hardly qualified as a masterpiece leading off an unprecedented day of eight playoff games.

-With the designated runner at second base no longer in play for postseason games, two teams that rely heavily on the long ball took turns just flailing away at the plate.
+With the designated runner at second base no longer in play for postseason games, two teams that rely heavily on the long ball took turns just flailing away at the plate, passing on several opportunities to bunt runners along.

-The Braves' only real threat against Bauer came in the sixth, when Ronald Acuña Jr. led off with a double to the wall in center.

-Freeman moved the runner along by pulling a grounder to the second baseman, but Bauer retired NL home run and RBI king Marcell Ozuna on a foul popup just in front of the screen behind home plate.
-Travis d'Arnaud struck out swinging to end the inning.
+The Braves' only real threat against Bauer came in the sixth, when Ronald Acuña Jr. led off with a double to the wall in center and moved to third on Freeman's groundout.
+NL home run and RBI king Marcell Ozuna popped out behind home plate and Travis d'Arnaud struck out swinging.

-Fried went nearly pitch for pitch with the Cincinnati ace, working seven scoreless innings.
-He surrendered six hits, struck out five and didn't walk anyone.
+Fried went nearly pitch for pitch with the Cincinnati ace, surrendering six hits while striking out five.
+He didn't walk anyone, either.

 TRAINER'S ROOM

-Reds: Nick Senzel appeared to jam his left shoulder diving back to first on a pickoff throw in the third.
-The trainer came out to check on him, but Senzel stayed in the game after spinning his arm in a windmill motion a few times.
+Reds: Senzel appeared to jam his left shoulder diving back to first on a pickoff throw in the third, but he stayed in the game.

 UP NEXT

-Braves: Rookie RH Ian Anderson (3-2, 1.95) gave a boost to Atlanta's troubled rotation when he was called up from the alternate training site in late August.
-The 2016 first-round pick went at least 5 2/3 innings in four of his six starts.
+Braves: Rookie RH Ian Anderson (3-2, 1.95) provided a huge boost to Atlanta's troubled rotation when he was called up from the alternate training site in late August.

 Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963.
 His work can be found at https://apnews.com/search/paulnewberry